nterthevoid/aws/vSRX-as-a-Secure-Gateway-with-AWS-TGW/README.md

 # A Sample deployment using a vSRX as a secure gateway between multiple AWS TGWs.
 Using the vSRX as an inspection VPC for North South and East West Traffic

 <ul>
-In this use case, the vSRX is used to block and inspect traffic and or perform traditional UTM, NG and threat detection:
+In this example, the vSRX is used to block and inspect traffic and or perform traditional UTM, NG and threat detection:

 * For North bound inbound and outbound traffic from devices within other VPC attached via TGWs
 * For East and West traffic traversing through the inspection VPC